OrlyMeidan/MessageSystem/README.md

 API's Return : all apise retun 200 -successfully 400 - BadRequest 500 -InternalServerError

-ther is 3 services named ServiceA, ServiceB, and ServiceC.
+Ther are 3 services named ServiceA, ServiceB, and ServiceC.

 ● ServiceA saves a message with a random number to a MSSQL database.